Rajan Parrikar Music Archive

 Rajan P. Parrikar (Boulder, Colorado, 1991)

-Raga Nand, known variously as Anandi, Anandi Kalyan, Nand Kalyan, has attained considerable popularity in recent times.
-Although the provenance of the raga is not easy to pin down, it is thought to have been conceived in the early 1900s.
-For a long time time the vilambit khayalE bare saiyyan tohe sakala bana dhoondun – composed by Mehboob Khan “Daraspiya” (d.
-1921) held sway.
-The distinguished Daraspiya was a student of Tanras Khan and the father-in-law of ‘Aftab-e-Mausiqui’ Faiyyaz Khan.
+Raga Nand, also known as Anandi, Anandi Kalyan, or Nand Kalyan, has gained considerable prominence in recent years.
+While the origins of the raga are difficult to pinpoint with certainty, it is believed to have emerged in the early 20th century.
+For a long time, the vilambit khayalE bare saiyyan tohe sakala bana dhoondun – composed by Mehboob Khan “Daraspiya” (d.
+1921), dominated the repertoire.
+The illustrious Daraspiya, a disciple of Tanras Khan and the father-in-law of ‘Aftab-e-Mausiqui’ Faiyyaz Khan, crafted this enduring masterpiece.

-Throughout the following discussion, M = shuddha madhyam and m = teevra madhyam.
+Throughout this discussion, M = shuddha madhyam and m = teevra madhyam.

-Raga Nand employs all the shuddha swaras plus the teevra madhyam.
-Its signature may be encapsulated in the following tonal phrase:
+Raga Nand incorporates all the shuddha swaras along with the teevra madhyam.
+Its essence can be distilled into the following tonal phrase:

 G, M D P R, S

-It is not simply a matter of hitting these notes; the swara uccharana is crucial.
-There is no better example of this execution than Lata Mangeshkar‘s prelude to a Ghalib ghazal tuned by her brother Hridaynath.
+Merely striking these notes is insufficient; the nuances of swara uccharana are vital.
+A splendid example of this is Lata Mangeshkar’s evocative prelude to a Ghalib ghazal, composed by her brother Hridaynath.

 S G, G M, M (M)G P

-The gandhar is a nyasa swara, and the elongation of shuddha madhyam releases a pleasing effect.
+The gandhar is a prominent nyasa swara, and the deliberate elongation of the shuddha madhyam produces a distinctive and pleasing resonance.

 G M P D N, (D)P, P D (P)m m P, G M D P R, S